nandoflorestan/pluserable/README.rst

 The backend for database access is in a separate class, this way you can substitute the implementation.
 This is called the "repository" pattern.
+One of the main benefits is, it makes writing tests much easier.
 It is recommended that you use the repository pattern in your app, too.
 The pluserable repository is instantiated once per request.
 It is available in the ``request.repo`` variable.